-These consolidated financial statements have been prepared in accordance and in compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") effective as of December 31, 2013.
+These consolidated financial statements have been prepared in accordance and in compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") effective as of December 31, 2014.

 All financial information in these consolidated financial statements is presented in United States dollars ("USD"), unless otherwise stated.
 References to CAD are to Canadian dollars ("CAD").